pryley/site-reviews/+/_docs/backlog.md

      reviews stops — mild (lost crash recovery on the edit screen), but worth a dev-note check on major-version bumps.

+- [ ] **Carry the form signature as JSON instead of a serialized payload.** The signature is now read with `unserialize($value, ['allowed_classes' => false])` in `Request::signedValues()`, so a request can no longer restore an object.
+That closes the injection, but the payload is still PHP-serialized, and the rule worth reaching is that nothing arriving with a request goes near `unserialize()` at all.

+  Deferred out of the 8.2.3 security release on purpose: signatures already sit inside rendered and cached pages, so the read path needs a transition that accepts both formats for at least one release before `signForm()` switches to `wp_json_encode()`.
+Doing that under time pressure is how a cached page starts refusing every submission on it.

+  `Form::signForm()` writes the payload; `Request::signedValues()` is the only reader, so the change is two methods plus the transitional branch.

 ## Upcoming Add-ons

 ### Functionality